Design Thinking is changing the future of business

 Next, you get to choose from our ever-evolving array of toolbox courses.
-This gets you into our state-of-the-art fabrication labs with opportunities to use everything from vinyl, 3D, and fabric printers, to CNC machines and laser cutters, to wood and metal equipment for making furniture.
+This gets you into our fabrication labs with opportunities to use everything from vinyl, 3D, and fabric printers, to CNC machines and laser cutters, to wood and metal equipment for making furniture.

 Take three-four toolbox courses (or more!
 Where else will you gain access to all this amazing equipment!?) that vary from one-two credits.